Saint-Eugène, Ontario: History

 The parish of St-Eugène was founded in 1855.

 From 1940-1945, during World War II, the Royal Canadian Air Force built and operated No. 13 Elementary Flying Training School (EFTS) as a component of the British Commonwealth Air Training Plan (BCATP).
 Operating Fleet Finch and Fairchild Cornell training aircraft, the flying school was located roughly a kilometre south of town (45°29′17″N 074°28′17″W).
 The school opened on 28 October 1940 and closed on 19 June 1945.
 Motorsport took place in the 1950s and 1960s before the airfield was completely abandoned.
 Today, nothing remains of the airfield but the faint outlines of its overgrown runways.
 The flying school also maintained a relief landing field near Hawkesbury.
 The former relief field is now known as Hawkesbury Airport.

 Politics and administration

-St-Eugène is part of the Township of East Hawkesbury.
+St-Eugène is part of the Township of East Hawkesbury, a lower-tier municipality within the United Counties of Prescott and Russell.
 The administrative services of the municipality are all located in Saint-Eugène.
 The village is in the federal riding of Glengarry—Prescott—Russell and the provincial riding of Glengarry—Prescott—Russell.